HEAT PUMPS

 Classic Radiator Bodies:

-Radiators are the most common in use and heating installation.
-They are the most common in new construction or in upgrades to existing systems.
+Radiators are the most commonly used and installed heating system.
+They are the most common in new constructions or upgrades of existing systems.
 They are ideally combined with air-to-water heat pumps, but only for the heating part.

-Potential failures in their selection are usually found in renovations, where their replacement is often difficult or unprofitable.
-In the case of radiators, a check should be made by the competent mechanical engineer-designer on the sizing and performance of the existing radiators in order to propose a pump that can operate correctly and efficiently.
-The designer’s aim is to arrive at both the required power of the pump and its type.
+The potential failures in their selection are often encountered during renovations, where their replacement is sometimes difficult or uneconomical.
+In the case of radiators, an inspection by the responsible mechanical engineer must be carried out to assess the sizing and performance of the existing units in order to recommend a pump that can operate properly and efficiently.
+The aim of the engineer is to determine both the required pump power and its type.

 Fan-Colis (FCU):

-Fan-coils are the most flexible terminal heating and cooling units and can be combined with an air-to-water heat pump.
-They work by circulating the air created by the fan they have.
-They produce both heating and cooling.
-Their great advantage is the autonomy they offer per functional space.
-They are usually used in large buildings (offices and large halls).
-A major disadvantage for residential buildings is the noise and air turbulence caused by the fan.
+Fan-Coil units are the most versatile terminal units for both heating and cooling and can be combined with an air-to-water heat pump.
+They operate through the air circulation created by the fan they include.
+They provide both heating and cooling.
+Their main advantage is the autonomy they offer for each functional space.
+They are commonly used in large buildings (offices and large halls).
+A significant disadvantage for residential buildings is the noticeable noise level and air turbulence due to the fan.

 Finally, Monoblock pumps are an integrated unit that resembles an outdoor unit of an air conditioner and are usually the most appropriate solution.